davidrenz60/trello_clone/README.md

 # Trello Clone

 ### Features
+* Single Page application.
+All routing using Backbone router
 * Cards and Lists can be created, deleted, copied or rearranged using drag and drop feature
 * Fully editable titles and descriptions
 * Search for cards by title